tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer-app.md

  * `-s` : subsystem of the sequence component, for e.g. `tcs`, `iris` etc
  * `-n`, `--name` : optional name for sequence component, for e.g. `primary`, `backup` etc

-Once ocs-app is installed, one can simply run sequencer or sequence component by executing start command
+Once ocs-app is installed, one can simply run sequencer or sequence component by executing the `start` command.

 Start command supports following arguments: